Programme streams

 PSE7

-Join us for the first ever Speed Dating/Networking for Early Career Scientists!
+Join us for the first ever EMS Speed Networking for Early Career Scientists!

 This fun and fast-paced session will help you make connections and learn from experienced professionals in meteorology, climate, and related fields.
-Whether you’re interested in job opportunities, possible career paths or seeking advice about professional growth this event is an excellent opportunity to expand both your knowledge base and your network of contacts.
+Whether you’re interested in job opportunities, learning about possible career paths or advice about professional growth, this event is an excellent opportunity to expand both your knowledge and your network of contacts.

-The format is simple: each table will have one professional “mentor”, while "mentorees" will change tables every 20 minutes to meet different mentors.
-The time allows for plenty of opportunities to ask questions, and the rotation format allows to make many connections.
+The format is simple: each professional "mentor" will be seated at a table and groups of "mentorees" will change tables every 20 minutes to meet different mentors.
+The time allows for asking plenty of questions, and the table rotation is great to make many connections.

-At the conclusive Apéro, after the structured Speed Networking session, you can continue conversations and meet even more professionals and Early Career Scientists!
+At the conclusive Apéro you can continue conversations and meet more professionals and Early Career Scientists!

 We look forward to "mentors" and "mentorees" joining us from across the atmospheric and climate science field for an engaging afternoon of networking.